Villarreal CF: Rivalries

-Villarreal has supported a long rivalry with Castellón for geographical reasons, since both are from the province of Castellón.
-They also rival Valencia, since the two had been the most competitive teams of the Valencian Community; this clash is called the "Derbi de la Comunitat."
+Villarreal has supported a long rivalry with Castellón for geographical reasons since both are from the province of Castellón, with players even being threatened for transferring from one club to the other.
+They also rival Valencia since the two have been the most competitive teams of the Valencian Community; this clash is called the "Derbi de la Comunitat" and has been heightened "since the Submarine won the race against his eternal rival and claimed the role of favourites in each encounter".